topimg

 The Studebaker Manufacturing Company

-Studebaker grill logoThe father of the Studebaker brothers, John Studebaker, was the son of Peter Studebaker, Jr. John lived in Adams County near Gettysburg, Pennsylvania, where in 1830 he bought property in which he built a brick house and a shop where he pursued his trade as a blacksmith and wagon maker.
-He had a reputation as a conscientious and skillful workman.
+The father of the Studebaker brothers, John Studebaker, was the son of Clement Studebaker.
+John lived in Adams County near Gettysburg, Pennsylvania, where in 1830 he bought property on which he built a brick house and a shop where he pursued his trade as a blacksmith and wagon maker.
+He had a reputation as a conscientious and skillful worker.
 John decided, along with many other residents, to move west and grow up with the country.
 He built a covered wagon of the Conestoga pattern, the bed or box of which had an enormous carrying capacity.
-The top bows bent forward and backward respectively, and were covered with waterproof duck cloth.
-Four strong horses drew the Conestoga wagon that contained the family, consisting of the father, John, his wife, Rebecca Mohler, whom he had married in 1820, and six children, two of whom were the boys, Henry and Clem.
-They landed in Ashland, Ohio where John built another home and opened another blacksmith shop.
-Another four children were born while in Ashland, making the family equally split, five boys and five girls.
+The top bows bent forward and backward, respectively, and were covered with waterproof duck cloth.
+Four strong horses drew the Conestoga wagon that contained the family, comprising the father, John, his wife, Rebecca Mohler, whom he had married in 1820, had thirteen children, ten of whom survived to adulthood.
+They landed in Ashland, Ohio, where John built another home and opened another blacksmith shop.

 When the older boys became adults, their father urged them to become independent and make a life of their own.
 Around 1850, Henry and Clem left Ashland and traveled overland to South Bend, where Clem taught school and worked in a blacksmith shop for 50 cents a day.
 John M. (J.M.) soon followed his brothers to South Bend, and Peter E. became a merchant in Goshen, Indiana.
 Jacob was the last brother to immigrate to South Bend.
 The Studebaker sons soon brought their parents and sisters to South Bend, where John, their father, died in 1877 and their mother in 1887.

 Henry and Clem needed financial capital and begged J.M. to come home and join them in business.
-After J.M. had been in California for five years, he decided to travel back home to South Bend.
+After J.M. had been in California for five years, he traveled back home to South Bend.
 J.M. had done well with his business in California and came home with $8,000 in gold nuggets.
 He used this money to buy out his brother Henry, who wanted out of the Studebaker business so that he could farm.
-J.M.’s money established and assured the future of the firm of H & C Studebaker.
+J.M.โ€™s money established and assured the future of the firm of H & C Studebaker.

 To learn more about the Studebaker company visit http://www.studebakermuseum.org